drug-design/course/docs/chapters/adme-case-studies.md

 #### Lessons from Withdrawals Due to Secondary Pharmacology

-The impact of lack of specificity of a drug is obvious with hindsight and can be rationalised and incorporated into screening cascades.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/lessons-from-withdrawals-due-to-secondary-pharmacology-bbf421e8'><i class='fa fa-play' aria-hidden='true'></i></button>The impact of lack of specificity of a drug is obvious with hindsight and can be rationalised and incorporated into screening cascades.
 This is particularly appropriate today, since almost all drug discovery programmes are mounted using the "pure" protein as the primary screen.
 Close neighbours to the desired target as highlighted with Fenfluramine/Desfenfluramine, will be screened alongside the primary pharmacology.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer